-A major field research facility, the Bedrock Aquifer Field Facility (BAFF), has been established at the University of Guelph as part of G360.
-Located at 360 College Road, the BAFF, which is located on the main U of G campus on an important bedrock aquifer in the Grand River watershed, presents a unique opportunity for applied groundwater field research in a fractured bedrock environment right in our own backyard!
-It will be used to enhance field research and hands‐on teaching concerning the use, management and protection of groundwater resources.
-We have a large real-world field-based laboratory thanks to our long-term collaboration with the City of Guelph with whom we have teamed up to address the city’s groundwater challenges – the same challenges faced around the of the world.
+A major field research facility, the Bedrock Aquifer Field Facility (BAFF) has been established at the University of Guelph as part of G360.
+Located at 360 College Road, the BAFF, which is situated on the main U of G campus on an important bedrock aquifer in the Grand River watershed, presents a unique opportunity for applied groundwater field research in a fractured bedrock environment right in our own backyard.
+The BAFF will be used to enhance field research and hands‐on teaching concerning the use, management, and protection of groundwater resources.
+We have a large real-world field-based laboratory thanks to our long-term collaboration with the City of Guelph with whom we have teamed up with to address the City’s groundwater challenges – the same challenges faced around the globe.

-To donate or to sponsor the construction of the classrooms please email us at email@example.com
+To donate or to sponsor the construction of the facility please email us at email@example.com.

-The BAFF has two components: 1) a large barn-type building to house G360‘s newly acquired field research equipment including drill rigs, trailers, vehicles, various water sampling devices, workshop and storage; and 2) a network of boreholes and wells (drilled to depths between 5 and 150 m below ground surface) and instrumented with some experimental and some conventional devices.
-Some of these boreholes are positioned inside the building for convenient all-season uses and the others will be outside the building footprint within a few hectare area.
-Phase I of the BAFF, completed in 2010, included drilling of the first two companion wells and building the core and equipment storage areas.
-Phase II, completed in 2013, included the geophysical characterization of a buried bedrock valley previously identified under the BAFF facility, and the placement of a borehole cluster within The Arboretum.
-These boreholes were drilled in close proximity to one another (
+The BAFF has two components: 1) a large barn-type building to house G360‘s newly acquired field research equipment; including drill rigs, trailers, vehicles, various water sampling devices, workshop and storage; and 2) a network of boreholes and wells (drilled to depths between 5 and 150 m below ground surface) and instrumented with some experimental and some conventional devices.
+In the future, some of these boreholes will be positioned inside the building for convenient all-season use.
+In 2013, the geophysical characterization of a buried bedrock valley previously identified under the BAFF facility and the placement of a borehole cluster within the Arboretum were completed.